 Central Credit Services, LLC (CCS) is a debt collection agency located in Jacksonville, Florida.
 They are now a subsidiary of Radius Global Solutions.

 You may see CCS listed on your credit report as a collections account.
-This can happen if you forgot to pay a bill and your account was sent to a debt collector.
+This can happen when you forget to pay a bill.

 (Debt collectors prefer that we didn’t tell you this, but it’s something you should know.)

 Lexington Law Firm is a credit repair company that helps people fix their credit.

 In addition to collections, Lexington Law will help you challenge (and possibly remove) other inaccurate information from your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, judgments, tax liens, and bankruptcies.

 Call Lexington Law now to learn more: (800) 220-0084

 Central Credit Services, LLC / Radius Global Solutions Contact Information

 9550 Regency Square Blvd Ste 602

 Should I contact or pay Central Credit Services?

 Nothing good can come from speaking to a collection agency on the phone.
 And making payments on the collection account will reset the clock.
 So instead of helping your credit, it could make it worse.
 Of course, there are times when it’s best to just pay the collection account, especially if it’s new and you’re sure that it’s legit.